 Purpose

 According to the rules for Good Manufacturing Practice (GMP), documents are an important part of a Quality Management System (QMS).
 A Good Documentation Practice (GDocP) enables proper documentation and correction of information entries.
-This SOP provides guidance on:

-requirements for documentation,

-handwritten entries,

-handling of hardcopies and copies

-compliant corrections,

-how to void empty fields.

 Scope

 This SOP is valid at NBE-Therapeutics for all Organization.
 The respective training shall be given in accordance with SOP-10Training Management.